If you're running NoScript

 The shortened link was to the now down site:

-There are many examples of past abuse from various "facebook.joyent.us" sites, here
+There are many examples of past abuse from various "facebook.joyent.us" sites, here for example.

 This technique is not a new technique - Zscaler has reported past abuse examples using this Self-Inflicted JS Injection method, for example: